First steps with Cookies in JavaScript

 checkCookie();

-What you should try in the example above is to supply your name and a username and refresh the page.
+What you should try in the previous example is to provide your name and a user and refresh the page.

-Once the previous steps have been carried out, you will see that the browser "remembers" the name previously placed and the user; With this small example you can demonstrate the basic use of cookies and from here explore a wide number of new possibilities to place our web applications on another level.
+Once the previous steps are completed, you will see that the browser "remembers" the previously entered name and user; with this small example, you can demonstrate the basic use of cookies and from here explore a wide range of new possibilities to take our web applications to another level.

-Cookies can be defined a useful life so that once the date passes they are simply deleted automatically:
+Cookies can be given a useful lifespan so that once the date passes, they are simply deleted automatically:

 function setCookie(cname, cvalue, exdays) {